 You may wonder, “Why can’t I stop procrastinating?”
 Well, to gain a deeper understanding of this behavior, you must look into the nature of the problem.
 Here are three factors to consider when assessing your behavior:

 Keep in mind that there are many reasons why people procrastinate.
 For some, it has to do with the lack of motivation, especially when they know that rewards are far in the future.
 Individuals with polarized thinking tend to put off tasks because they fear failure or they are too obsessed with perfectionism.
-So, at the beginning of your journey, you have to introspect and determine why you are procrastinating.
+So, at the start of your journey, you have to introspect and determine why you procrastinate.

 Break Tasks into Smaller Chunks

-If you’re procrastinating because you feel overwhelmed with big projects, take some time to break them into smaller tasks.
+If you procrastinate because you feel overwhelmed with big projects, take some time to break them into smaller tasks.
+Each small task will be more manageable and less intimidating.
 Let’s say you’re organizing an annual conference.
 Instead of looking at it on a grander scale, create a to-do list that consists of smaller and immediately actionable items.
 For instance, you can start by asking for quotes from local hotels or researching appropriate keynote speakers.

 Also, when you create your to-do list, it’s advisable to start with a clear action verb—as if you were giving yourself directions.
 Some examples can include, “contact possible keynote speakers,” “research best caterers in the area,” and “submit the budget proposal to executives.”
 Also, avoid using vague words like “plan” or “organize.”
 When you become more specific with your tasks, it will be easier for you to take action.